AP Chemistry Labs

 Investigation 16: Buffer Design

 You finally know why labs are an essential part of AP Chemistry.
-The more experience you have doing labs aligned to the AP Chemistry curriculum framework, the better prepared you will be for the AP Chemistry exam.
-To get a comprehensive plan with everything you need to know about the AP Chemistry exam, check out our guide on AP Chemistry Units and our AP Chemistry Study Guide.
+The more experience you have doing labs aligned with the AP Chemistry curriculum framework, the better prepared you will be for the AP Chemistry exam.
+To get a comprehensive plan with everything you need to know about the AP Chemistry exam, check out our guide on AP Chemistry units and how to study for AP Chemistry.
 With these resources at your disposal, you have everything you need to reach your goals in AP Chemistry!

-Get expert advice on how to write an AP Chemistry Lab Report — know how to craft each section of the lab report, what key points to include in the report.
+Get expert advice on how to write an AP Chemistry lab report.
+Know how to craft each section of the lab report and what key points to include.

 Are you planning to take AP Chemistry and want to know all the exam information?
-Get every detail on AP Chem like what’s on the exam, exam prerequisites, and exam difficulty.
+Get every detail on AP Chem, including what’s on the exam, exam prerequisites, and exam difficulty.

 Scroll to Top